The Past Simple vs the Present Perfect Tense

 The Past Simple Tense

-An action that happened and finished in the past.
+An action that started and finished in the past.

 Ex.
 I moved to Canada in 2000.